'Nobody kill anybody': Murder-free weekend urged in Baltimore

-A 44-year-old mother might seem an unusual visitor on the drug corners of Baltimore, but Erricka Bridgeford has stopped by them for weeks to make her pitch for peace.
+A 44-year-old mother might seem an unusual visitor on the drug corners of Baltimore, but Erricka Bridgeford has shown up for weeks to make her pitch for peace.

 Forget your grudges for one weekend, she urges the young men she finds.
 Help bring a 72-hour truce to a city besieged by gun violence.

-Bridgeford and other neighborhood leaders are drumming up support for the three-day ceasefire to quell Baltimore’s violence on the first weekend of August.
-She admits, however, that such peace is a tall order for a city that’s seen 188 killings this year.
+Bridgeford and other neighborhood leaders are drumming up support for a three-day ceasefire the first weekend of August to quell Baltimore’s violence.
+She admits that such peace is a tall order for a city that’s seen 188 killings this year.

-Their message has been printed on T-shirts and fliers.
+Their message has been printed on T-shirts and flyers.
 They designed a website and held community meetings.
 More than 1,600 people visited their Facebook page.
-The grassroots campaign has swelled since it began in May.
+The grass-roots campaign has swelled since it began in May.

 The campaign urges people to put aside their guns and join weekend events for healing, from a peace rally Friday evening to a vigil Sunday where participants will read the names of every person killed in 2017.